lamfo-unb/lamfo-unb.github.io/_posts/2019-06-05-Simulação baseada em Agentes com Gama Platform para simulação de trânsito em rodovias de Brasília e do Distrito Federal - EN.md

 ## Model extension

 This was the basis of the model for traffic simulation in real world cases.
 It is noteworthy that, although modeling using the advanced driving skill package is relatively complex, the results are much more reliable due to the dozens of attributes that are inherited automatically, such as braking inertia, probability of breaking the car (as a result of an accident), distance from the vehicle ahead, top speed and many others.
-To check out the article on advanced driving skill, read [Traffic simulation with the RANGE platform] (https://hal.archives-ouvertes.fr/hal-01055567/document).
+To check out the article on advanced driving skill, read [Traffic simulation with the RANGE platform](https://hal.archives-ouvertes.fr/hal-01055567/document).

 However, it is important to consider that models using simpler packages can have as positive results as the ones presented here.
-On the platform's website, a [quick tutorial teaches you how to set up a traffic analysis model in a city where residents have a home address, and a workplace] (https://gama-platform.github.io/wiki/ RoadTrafficModel).
+On the platform's website, a [quick tutorial teaches you how to set up a traffic analysis model in a city where residents have a home address, and a workplace](https://gama-platform.github.io/wiki/ RoadTrafficModel).
 The model, by using a simpler skill package (moving skill) is able to generate this scenario with relative simplicity.